 Article 3, paragraph 9

-Article 18 TFEU and Article 21 of the Charter set out the general principle of non-discrimination that applies across the board in EU law.
-Member States are bound by it when they implement EU legislation.
-Equality of treatment forbids not only open discrimination by reason of nationality, but also all indirect forms of discrimination that lead to the same result.
-Article 6 TEU indicates that fundamental rights, as guaranteed by the ECHR and as they result from the constitutional traditions common to the Member States, are general principles of EU law.
+Article 18 TFEU and Article 21 of the Charter set out the general principle of non-discrimination that applies in EU law.
+Member States are bound by it when they implement EU law.
+It forbids not only open discrimination but also all indirect forms.
+Article 6 TEU indicates that fundamental rights, as guaranteed by the European Court of Human Rights and as they result from the constitutional traditions common to the Member States, are general principles of EU law.

 Article 4, paragraph 1